BOSTON-TERRIER.jpg

 Skin: Well-fitted, yet supple.
 The skin should never obstruct the outline of the dog.

-Standard (smooth-coat variety): The coat is short, smooth, and close to the body throughout.
+Coat Type: The coat is short, smooth, and close to the body throughout.
 The texture is fine and glossy.
-No fringe or feather permissible.
+No fringe or feather is permissible.

-Coat Color or Pattern: CKC recognizes two color varieties of the Boston Terrier breed: the standard color and nonstandard color variety;
+Coat Color or Pattern: CKC recognizes two color varieties of the Boston Terrier breed: the standard and nonstandard.

 Movement

-The Boston’s movement is swift, agile, and sure-footed.
-The characteristics of healthy structure are evident: when moving away, the forelegs and rear pasterns should remain parallel to one another.
+The Boston Terrier’s movement is swift, agile, and sure-footed.
+The characteristics of a healthy structure are evident.
+When moving away, the forelegs and rear pasterns should remain parallel to one another.
 When viewing movement from the front, the forelegs should remain parallel, with elbows and paws moving neither in nor out.
 From the rear, the back pads should be visible when the rear legs are extended.
 As speed increases, the forelimbs and hindlimbs will converge to the center line of gravity.
 From the side, the topline should remain firm and level.
-Good reach of movement in the front allows the forepaw to extend out in a line with the nose.
-The width between the forefeet when extended should be approximately equal to the width between the hindfeet when extended, indicating balance, good reach, and good drive.
+Good reach of movement in the front allows the forepaw to extend out in line with the nose.
+When extended, the width between the forefeet should be approximately equal to the width between the hindfeet when extended, indicating balance, good reach, and good drive.
 Dogs that exhibit any sign of breathing or locomotive difficulty shall be disqualified from the show ring.

 Temperament

-The Boston Terrier’s temperament is true to his gentlemanly reputation.
-He is known to be lively, watchful, sociable, and intelligent.
-With his family, he can be quite cheeky and clever, but he may be more reserved around strangers.
+The Boston Terrier’s temperament is true to its gentlemanly reputation.
+They are known to be lively, watchful, sociable, and intelligent.
+With their family, they can be quite cheeky and clever, but they may be more reserved around strangers.
 Boston Terriers are known for bonding strongly with their families.
 Any unprovoked aggressive or fearful behavior toward people is incorrect for this breed.

 Faults